coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 [Ruby 3's string literals will be immutable](https://twitter.com/yukihiro_matz/status/634386185507311616).
 See [issue 11473](https://bugs.ruby-lang.org/issues/11473) for more.
-Even if this doesn't happen, freezing string literals is both faster and reduces the risk of accidentally modifying a string.
+Even if this doesn't happen, freezing string literals is both faster and reduces the risk of accidentally modifying a shared string.
 Use "dup" on a string literal to produce a mutable string;
 since "dup" is already permitted in the language, this provides a simple backwards-compatible way for us to indicate